 The same challenge comes up when you select a group of objects and want to align them all by their bottoms, lefts, etc. Which one will sets the alignment position for the others?

-Both of these are simple to control if you remember that the last object is the “Leader”.
+Both of these are simple to control if you remember that the last object is the “Lead”.
 This is because the last item you select is the one that currently has Crystal’s focus.
 So whichever one you clicked on last is the one that will be on your cursor when you copy and paste.
 The same holds true when you do alignment.
 The one you click on last is the one that shares its alignment coordinates with the others.

 2) Click one of the selected items in the group.
-As long as you click on a selected item it becomes the leader.
+As long as you click on a selected item it becomes the Lead.
 But if you click anywhere else your entire group is cleared.